 - Market share increase from improved segmentation actions.

-- Benefits from implementing or enhancing supply change management.
+- Benefits from implementing or enhancing supply chain management.

 - Benefits from achieving ISO 9001 certification.